For decades, we have embraced the face-to-face interview, typically in person and sometimes by phone.

 Since the Coronavirus pandemic, face-to-face interviews are often avoided or postponed as long as possible.

 Video interviews have become MUCH more common, including one-way video interviews which were relatively rare.

-One-way video interviews are an increasing method of doing the first round of interviews, although phone interviews are still also widely used.
+One-way video interviews (or prerecorded interviews) are an increasing method of doing the first round of interviews, although phone interviews are still also widely used.

 The purpose of the one-way video interview and the phone interview are typically the same: confirm that the candidate meets the basic requirements for the job.